tsohil/jQuery-Form-Validator/README.md

  that the validation defined in data-validation only will take place in case a value is given.
  * Make validation dependent on another input of type checkbox being checked by adding attribute data-validation-if-checked="name of checkbox input"
+ * Create input suggestions with ease, no jquery-ui needed

 ## Writing a custom validator